joelagnel/rust-cpp-book/chapters/04-ownership-lifetimes-clone.md

 | `Vec<i32>` | No         | Because its heap allocated and not fixed size |
 | `String`   | No         | Because its heap allocated and not fixed size |

+### Mutable ref while alive prevents creation of immutable refs

+This is kind of obvious as a mutable ref prevents any access to the underlying data other than when going through the mutable ref.
+That includes creation of additional refs (even immutable ones).

+Immutable refs on the other hand, have no problem being copied into new immutable refs (The immutable ref type itself implements the copy trait allowing its pointer to be copied).
+However, new mutable refs cannot be created until all immutable refs go out of scope.

 ### Lifetime annotations with a practical example

 Rust's lifetime annotations provide a way to explicitly indicate how references relate to each other in terms of their lifetimes, ensuring safe memory access.
 This avoids dangling references.